Iannes/zero-config-typescript-eslint/README.md

-## TS ESLint prettier config
+## Zero Config TS Eslint Prettier

-This zero-config CLI is intended for gatbsy projects that are meant to add TypeScript &amp; ESLint support.
+This zero-config CLI is intended for React projects that are meant to add TypeScript &amp; ESLint support.

 ## Prerequisites